hchings/TensorRT-LLM/examples/ray/README.md

 <div align="left">

-This folder contains examples for an experimental **Ray orchestrator** that supports on-demand LLM instance spin-up and flexible GPU placement across single- and multi-node inference.
+This folder contains examples for a prototype **Ray orchestrator** that supports on-demand LLM instance spin-up and flexible GPU placement across single- and multi-node inference.
 It’s a first step toward making TensorRT-LLM a better fit for Reinforcement learning from human feedback (RLHF) workflows.
 For RLHF, [Ray](https://docs.ray.io/en/latest/index.html) — unlike MPI’s fixed world size and placement — can dynamically spawn and reconnect distributed inference actors, each with its own parallelism strategy.

 This feature is a prototype and under active development.
-MPI remains the default and will continue to be supported in the long term.
+MPI remains the default.

 ## Quick Start